scot-ans/scot-ans.github.io/README.md

-# This is the repo for the Scottish Autonomous Networks Systems event.
+# This is the repo for the Scottish Autonomous Networked Systems event.